raf759/HTML-CSS/README.md

 The closing tag
 The actual element

-CSS stands for Cascading Style Sheets language and is used to stylize elements written in a markup language such as HTML.
+CSS stands for Cascading Style Sheets language and is used to style elements written in a markup language such as HTML.
 It separates the content from the visual representation of the site.
-The relation between HTML and CSS is strongly tied together since HTML is the very foundation of a site and CSS is all of the aesthetics of an entire website.
+The relation between HTML and CSS is strongly combined together since HTML is the very foundation of a site and CSS is all of the aesthetics of an entire website.